Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/Manual Customization.md

 > [!NOTE] PipeWire and The Whole Setup
 >
 > The dotfiles are configured to manipulate audio and video via PipeWire as well.
-If you are not going to use PipeWire, you might have to change a lot of scripts to use whatever you are going to use.
+It is **not recommended** to not use PipeWire, because you will have to change a lot of scripts.

 Read more at [Arch Linux Wiki > PipeWire](https://wiki.archlinux.org/title/PipeWire).